-I have recently seen many cases of employers taking disciplinary action against staff as a result of the bad weather conditions.
+There have been many cases of employers taking disciplinary action against staff as a result of the bad weather conditions.

 Such action can arise from situations where staff have not managed to locate their line managers for prior authorisation for an early departure, and have taken the initiative to leave early anyway.
 Or it can be as a result of their insisting they are going to leave early due to domestic necessities such as child care or delayed trains back home.
 It can also arise from arriving late, or not keeping to client appointments.
-In other cases, I have seen different staff within the same organisation being given different latitude.
+In other cases, different staff within the same organisation have been given different latitude.
 Bad weather can often bring out favouritism by employers.

 Whilst it is certainly not the case that the majority of employers have behaved in this way, there are enough doing so to warrant consideration of what your position is if you are on the receiving end of such action.

 Employers can only take disciplinary action if it is reasonable to do so.
 If you directly disobey a lawful instruction from your line manager, that could count as misconduct justifying disciplinary action.
 The question would then arise as to whether it was reasonable for your line manager to behave in the way that he or she has, such as not allowing you to leave work early due to the bad weather.